35 Mexico Travel Tips You Need to Read Before Traveling

 In the restaurants in Tulum is more likely that credit cards are not accepted although things are starting to change.

-You will be avoiding annoying situations if you have changes or notes of low value, like 100 or 200 pesos.
+You will be avoiding annoying situations if you have change or notes of low value, like 100 or 200 pesos.
 Commonly, businesses don’t have change, and you just need to walk away empty-handed.

 If you are anything like me and hate waiting in line, avoid those days for withdrawing.